-The Issuer is a subsidiary of Danish Ship Finance Holding A/S, which holds 86.6% of the shares.
+The Issuer is a subsidiary of Danish Ship Finance Holding, which holds 86.6% of the shares.
 In addition, Den Danske Maritime Fond (the Danish Maritime Fund) holds 10% of the shares, while the remaining 3.4% is held by a small number of minority shareholders.

-Danish Ship Finance Holding A/S is a holding company, mainly owned by Axcel (AX IV HoldCo P/S), PFA Pension and PKA (The Social Workers', Social Pedagogues' and Office Staff Pension Fund, the Healthcare Professionals' Pension Fund and the State Registered Nurses' and Medical Secretaries' Pension Fund) (close to 33% each).
-Members of the Board of Directors, Executive Board, Danish Ship Finance Holding A/S and employees of Danish Ship Finance hold 2.3%.
+Danish Ship Finance Holding is a holding company, mainly owned by Axcel (AX IV HoldCo P/S), PFA Pension, forsikringsaktieselskab and PKA (The Social Workers', Social Pedagogues' and Office Staff Pension Fund, the Healthcare Professionals' Pension Fund and the State Registered Nurses' and Medical Secretaries' Pension Fund) (each of which own around 33% of the share capital of Danish Ship Finance Holding).
+Members of the Board of Directors, Executive Board of Danish Ship Finance Holding and Danish Ship Finance and employees of Danish Ship Finance hold 2.3%.